 Poltergeist was the first of Steven Spielbergs films where he acted as Executive Producer for other directors.
 The director he brought on board was Tobe Hooper.
 Tobe Hooper became a cause celebre several years earlier with the brutal shock classic The Texas Chain Saw Massacre (1974), which made audiences and censors everywhere sit up in alarm.
 Since then, Hoopers output wavered between an obscure attempt to repeat Texas, Eaten Alive/Death Trap (1977), the quite good Stephen King tv mini-series Salems Lot (1979) and a venture into the slasher/boogie man genre with The Funhouse (1981), before taking on Poltergeist, which became his most mainstream success.
 (See bottom of page for Tobe Hoopers other films).

 The marriage between Steven Spielberg and Tobe Hooper is an incongruous pairing there are few directors whose sensibilities are as far away from Spielbergs own as Hooper.
 Hooper, for instance, claimed that he received the inspiration for Texas Chain Saw while Christmas shopping and wishing that he could grab a chainsaw and carve up the crowds around him.
 Yet there are surely few films more removed from such a fantasy of anarchy as Poltergeist, which seems to offer a cozy confirmation of the very values of the middle-classes that Hooper wanted to carve up.
 There was a considerable degree of debate when Poltergeist came out who the predominant creative influence was Tobe Hooper or Steven Spielberg in that the film closely mimics the directorial style of Spielberg.
-Both parties have remained close-lipped about the nature of the working relationship, although it is generally agreed that Hooper was working on a tight leash from Spielberg.
+Both parties have remained close-lipped about the nature of the working relationship, although it has emerged in recent years from those on the set that Spielberg did most of the directing allowing Hooper to take credit because he was contractually tied down elsewhere.

 In the 1980s, Steven Spielberg in his films Close Encounters of the Third Kind and E.T. and later with the various directors who worked under his Executive Producership Joe Dante with Gremlins (1984), Robert Zemeckis with Back to the Future (1985), Matthew Robins with Batteries Not Included (1987), Frank Marshall with Arachnophobia (1990) and Tobe Hooper here defined a new world, a world whose horizons were middle-class American suburbia and whose history was a culture founded in tv reruns of 1950s science-fiction movies.
 Each film beheld a vision of that world coming in touch with the transcendental be it alien visitors, creatures, ghosts or being able to venture into its own past a mystery or threat that would touch with amazement and then retreat leaving the lives of the 1950s Baby Boomers and their kids with a sense of closure, having stood in for missing parents or friends, to patch up the generation gap, stand up for the downtrodden, but mostly to provide a sense of religious awe about the mysteries that lay beyond the horizons of suburban expectation.
 It was a vision that affirmed a cosy comfortable Reaganite America.
 In Poltergeist, Craig T. Nelson even sits in bed reading Reagan: The Man and The Myth while smoking a doobie there is probably no more potent an image in 1980s cinema of the 1960s radical having been absorbed into middle-class conservatism than this.